Money has the power to change lives for the better

 The case study below demonstrates how money has the power to change lives for the better:

-An NACFB member broker provided Reliance Bank with a lead which came from a charity which is a Buddhist ethnic group.
+An NACFB member broker provided Reliance Bank with a lead which came from a Nepalese Community charity.

-The charity were seeking to purchase a property to provide social events, English speaking classes and other educational and humanitarian services to the local Nepalese community.
+The charity named Tamu Samaj UK were seeking to purchase a property to provide social events, English speaking classes and other educational and humanitarian services to the local Nepalese community.

 Reliance Bank were satisfied that the loan repayments could be funded and that the charity could afford the refurbishments required to adapt the proposed property in order to provide catering facilities for cultural events.

-Reliance Bank agreed a loan in principal of £400,000.
-This proposed funding would enable the charity to buy the property and provide a function space with a capacity to hold 60 people.
+Reliance Bank agreed a commercial loan.
+This proposed funding would enable Tamu Samaj UK to buy the property and provide a function space with a capacity to hold 60 people.

 The commercial loan was deemed to be affordable and would enable the provision of a safe and valuable facility for a community who are currently lacking resources.

-This commercial loan would enable charity members and their families to attend cultural events, such as festivals of dance, music, and food as well as engage in humanitarian, social and educational activities.
+This commercial loan would enable the Tamu Samaj UK members and their families to attend cultural events, such as festivals of dance, music, and food as well as engage in humanitarian, social and educational activities.
 This gives a sense of permanence for future generations to embed them in the community.